Theodb/EncodEval/README.md

 ## System evaluation

 To compare and rank models on a given task, use the `get_results` function.
 This will:

+* Run hyperparameter search on the validation set (if available and if multiple configurations are provided — see [results/toy/](results/toy/) for an example).
+Otherwise, it simply loads the existing results.
 * Compute average scores across languages (`average_scores`)
 * Perform statistical testing and calculate Borda counts for rankings (`system_ranking`)